Contributed by Geoffrey Williams for the Roland Australia Blog

 ► Get a selection of weekend supplement magazines.
 Shake vigorously.

 ► Peruse the articles and write down every phrase that starts with ‘I’ that takes your fancy.
-For instance, from this article, you could choose ‘I hadn’t found my facilitator mojo yet’.
+For instance, from this particular article, you could choose “I hadn’t found my facilitator mojo yet”.
 Chop coarsely.

-► Get a good number of lines, say 16, that you like, then rearrange them so they make some kind of sense.
-I find it to be like getting a whole lot of statements that you’d like to say but we’re afraid to!
+► Get a good number of lines, say 16, that you like, then rearrange them so that they make some kind of sense.
+I find it to be like getting a whole lot of statements that you’d like to say, but were afraid to!
 Or things that you’ve thought, but someone’s said it better.
 Knead.

 I put together a backing track and the song sounds like this:

-It sits in my computer on its zeros and ones (my own rhyming slang for digital bum), twiddling its digital fingers.
-A small time later, I’m invited by a friend, Michael Dempsey, ex of The Cure, to join their production agency – placing music on TV ads, animations, etc. In putting a showreel together, my partner suggests putting on an instrumental version of the track.
+It sits in my computer on its zeros and ones, (that’s my own rhyming slang for “digital bum”), twiddling its digital fingers.
+A small time later, I’m invited by a friend, Michael Dempsey, ex-member of The Cure, to join their production agency – placing music on TV ads, animations, etc. In putting a showreel together, my partner suggests putting on an instrumental version of the track.
 Nice idea.

-After a year’s worth of pitches (and as yet no riches!), a fish bites; the baseball connects with the bat and sails away into the blue…. ; the leather of my Ambro boot luckily punches the football with such surprising accuracy and speed, that no one sees it until it’s in the back of the net – Gooooaaaaaaalllllll!
+After a year’s worth of pitches (and as yet no riches!), a fish bites, the baseball connects with the bat and sails away into the blue…..

-So Philips want the track, the experiment, the method I only use once, for their Satinelle Ice TV ad campaign.
+Philips want the track, a.k.a the experiment, the method I’ve only used once, for their Satinelle Ice TV ad campaign.